bootdotdev/blog/content/education/state-of-learning-to-code-2024.md

 Well, up until about a month ago, this diagnosing and responding was done manually.
 In fact, we only responded to students <5% of the time that we would have liked to, because it was so time consuming.

 However, now we use GPT-4o diagnose, and based on the diagnosis, provide a simple response to the student.
 The diagnosis is helpful for us, because we can more quickly close the ticket or start on a content change with confidence.
-The response is helpful for the student becauset they instantly understand that:
+The response is helpful for the student because they instantly understand that:

 1. This isn't the place to ask a question
 2. They are likely confused - the lesson is in fact correct, and they should more carefully inspect their code, chat with Boots, or view the solution.